Pact Nail Fungus Therapy

 End of treatment

-In mild cases the results are reviewed in 3 months, as nails are slow to grow.
+In mild cases clearance can take 3 months, as nails are slow to grow.
 If the affected part of the nail fails to grow out , application can be repeated and prolonged if necessary.
 Moderate to severe cases require a different treatment plan.
 As we were one of the first clinics with this treatment in Melbourne, our experience and research has helped us to develop specialist techniques when combating more difficult cases .
-A Clinical trial recently in Melbourne Australia resulted in over 80% clearance rate,making it as successful if not better than nail laser treatment.

-This technology can also be used to also kill off bacteria and viruses due to the fact they also have a cell wall, and therefore the technology is also beneficial in the treatment of infected ulcers .The same dye is applied to the ulcer, staining the microorganisms’ cell wall .
+This technology can also be used to combat bacteria and viruses as they also have a cell wall.
+The technology is also beneficial in the treatment of infected ulcers .The same dye is applied to the ulcer, staining the microorganisms’ cell wall .
 This ensures that the microorganisms are selectively made sensitive to the PACT light.The light is applied,and then normal dressings, and paddings are applied.
 Light kills like an antibiotic or antimycotic.

 This technology may become very useful where bacteria have become resistant to an antibiotic.
 Pact will always be effective as microrganisms can not form a resistance to the chemical reaction.